seedifferently/the-great-web-framework-shootout/README.rst

 results of each test in requests per second from highest (best performance) to lowest (worst performance).

+Remember: Comparing all of these framework tests side-by-side isn't really "fair" because they are all so different.
+Compiled languages (e.g. Go) are expected to be faster than scripted languages.
+Tests using an ORM (e.g. Rails, Django, Pyramid, etc.) are expected to be slower than tests using only a plain database library (e.g. Bottle, Flask, Sinatra, etc).

 The "Hello World" String Test
 --------------------------------------------------------------------------------